 Polyester also requires enormous amounts of energy to manufacture and is made with chemicals.
 You may notice that some of your clothing, bedding, and shower curtains have fumes when you bring them home from the store.
 That’s because toxic chemicals have been sprayed on them.

 A final word

-Sustainable methods of manufacturing apparel is an exciting trend for the fashion business.
+Sustainable methods of manufacturing apparel are an exciting trend for the fashion business.
 Increasing awareness and concern for the environment are fueling a fashion industry revolution.
 However, it’s up to us to be responsible consumers, so that sustainable and ethical fashion will become the norm.

 Here are just a handful of ethical fashion companies you may already be familiar with.

-Check out these sustainable fashion ideas
+Check out these ethical fashion brands

 Do you have your own favorite Eco-Fashion brands?
 Please leave a comment below.